Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Ever generous with her time, Aladrian offered to help.
 Did I need her to “decode” my scribbling from my yellow legal pads and onto the computer?
 Did I want her to proofread every page and correct the countless typing errors hiding there?
 Or would I be better served by her canceling all her appointments that day so she could stay near me for moral support?

-Any of these would have been enormous sacrifices of her time and demonstrations of her love for me; but at the height of my anxiety and fatigue, none of them would have meant as much to me as the one tiny, perfect gesture of her affection that she performed.
+Any of these would have been enormous sacrifices of her time and demonstrations of her love for me.
+But at the height of my anxiety and fatigue, none of them would have meant as much to me as the one tiny, perfect gesture of her affection that she performed.

 As you build a life together, over time, it will be your appreciation for the small things that is most likely to be overlooked.
 You must cling to the commitment of continually making small offerings.
 If not be given, your mate will always hunger for them.